Visitors intending to reach the official website should click HERE

 VIP Lounges at CLT Airport

-Quick Questions about VIP Lounges at CLT ✈️🛋️
+Quick Questions about Lounges at CLT ✈️🛋️

-- ⏰ Is any lounge open all night?
-Only Minute Suites operates 24 hours.
-The others close between 9:30 PM and 10:45 PM.
+- ⏰ Are any open all night?
+Only Minute Suites operate 24 hours.
+The others close between 9:00–10:45 pm.

 The Club CLT